toth12/let-them-speak-toth/src/assets/files/essays/essay-9.md

 <div class="divider">* * *</div>

 The victims’ words above are a warning; any representation of their collective suffering cannot lead to the homogenization or schematization of their traumatic past; neither can it efface the voice of the real individual.
-On the contrary, the representation of collective suffering has to be informed by duality: it has to bring forward <i>both</i> the individual and the collective.
-This necessary duality is an ethical imperative that translates into a concrete task; in rendering pieces of the collective suffering in the form of testimonial fragments, both the collective and the individual nature of memory fragments have to be included.
+On the contrary, the representation of collective suffering has to be informed by duality: it has to bring forward <i>both</i> the individual and the collective.[[4](#fn-4)] This necessary duality is an ethical imperative that translates into a concrete task; in rendering pieces of the collective suffering in the form of testimonial fragments, both the collective and the individual nature of memory fragments have to be included.

 In practice, the ethical imperative of dual representation means that decontextualized memory fragments representing the pieces of the collective suffering have to be told by the victims themselves.
 As the reader can see, this is accomplished with the help of modern technology in this edition of testimonies.
 In the [Fragments](/tree) section, upon clicking on a fragment, you can read the testimonial fragment in its original textual context.
 More importantly, you can also hear the voice of the survivor and watch the testimony section in which a given piece of the collective suffering is recounted.